w3f/research/docs/Polkadot/security/keys/index.md

 Hashing the signer's public key alongside the input helps reduce VRF output malleability, significantly improving security when used with HDKD.
 Additionally, hashing the VRF input and output together when producing output for use elsewhere, improves compossibility in security proofs.
 For reference, see the 2Hash-DH construction in theorem 2 on page 32, Appendix C of ["Ouroboros Praos."](https://eprint.iacr.org/2017/573.pdf)

 In GRANDPA, validators vote using BLS signatures, which support efficient signature aggregation and utilize ZCash's BLS12-381 curve for performance.
-However, there is a risk that BLS12-381 could fall significantly below 128-bit security due to potential advancements in the number field sieve algorithm.
+There is, however, a risk that BLS12-381 could fall significantly below 128-bit security due to potential advancements in the number field sieve algorithm.
 If and when this occurs, upgrading GRANDPA to another curve is expected to be straightforward.
 For further discussion, see this [CFRG mailing list thread](https://mailarchive.ietf.org/arch/msg/cfrg/eAn3_8XpcG4R2VFhDtE_pomPo2Q).

 Libp2p transport keys are treated similarly to session keys, but they also encompass the transport keys for sentry nodes, not just for validators.
 As a result, operators interact with them more frequently.